 So I was hoping we would get something similar or even better in R2R Bayview Inn during our recent trip to Coron.

-With a more expensive rate per night (P1,200/night for a standard room for two with new view and P1,600/night for a poolside room for two).
+With a more expensive rate per night (P1,200/night for a standard room for two with a new view and P1,600/night for a poolside room for two).
 The room rates are inclusive of breakfast.
-I was hoping the room would look so much better than our basic accommodation in El Nido.
+I hoped the room would look much better than our basic accommodation in El Nido.
 Well, it was anything but.

 To be fair, they have a lot of new rooms in R & R Bayview Inn.
-But these rooms are apparently not available for guests booked by a tour company.
+But these rooms are apparently unavailable for guests booked by a tour company.
 How did I know?

 Changing our room was a hassle – Jewel and I had to come up with strategies to convince the owner or caretaker to give us a better room.
 (We didn’t want to tell her frankly that the room she gave us was downright awful.)